particle-iot/spectra-2020-workshop/content/docs/ch3.md

 | **Tools you’ll need**       | Particle Workbench, a Particle Argon, and the IoT Starter, The Particle CLI Kit.                                                                                                            |
 | **Time needed to complete** | 60 minutes

 In this lab, you're going to start exploring some Particle power-user features, starting with the Particle CLI and BLE, before moving onto some advanced Device OS features like system events and sleep.
+If you get stuck at any point during this session, [click here for the completed, working source](https://go.particle.io/shared_apps/5e5ebba381620d0007ad4e0e).

 ## Exploring the Particle CLI and Device Cloud API